1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 Banks are less likely to refund scammed money if you used an alternative payment method, such as a wire, cash, a gift card, or a payment app.
 Some types of insurance may reimburse you after a scam, such as homeowner’s or renter’s insurance, cyber insurance, or business crime insurance.

-Depending on the payment type, try the tips below to get a refund on scammed money:
+Depending on the payment type, try the tips below to get a refund for scammed money:

-- Contact the gift card issuer: If you unwittingly sent a scammer gift cards—such as from Amazon, Apple, or Target—you can reach out to the company that issued it and give them the card information.
-If the money wasn’t downloaded by the scammer, some companies will give the money back.
+- Contact the gift card issuer: If you unwittingly sent gift cards to a scammer — such as from Amazon, Apple, or Target — you can reach out to the issuer and provide the card information.
+If the money wasn’t downloaded by the scammer, some companies will refund it.

-- Reach out to the U.S. Postal Inspection Service: If you sent a check or cash to a scammer through the mail, contact the U.S. Postal Inspection Service to request that they intercept the delivery.
+- Reach out to the U.S. Postal Inspection Service: If you sent a check or cash by mail to a scammer, contact the U.S. Postal Inspection Service to request that they intercept the delivery.

 How to avoid online scams targeting your bank account